alex-harvey-z3q/puppet-firewall_multi/README.md

 At the moment, only the latest version of puppetlabs/firewall is supported, namely >= 1.8.0.
 If this is a problem for you, raise an issue and I'll fix it.

 This module does not sanity-check the proposed inputs for the resultant firewall resources.
 We assume that we can rely on the firewall resource types themselves to detect invalid inputs.

-Finally, at this stage there are no Beaker acceptance tests.

 ##Development